Rikidōzan: Death

 Rikidōzan's funeral was held on December 20, 1963, in Ikegami Honmonji Temple in Ōta, Tokyo.
-Among those in attendance were Rikidōzan's students, Antonio Inoki, Giant Baba, and Kintaro Ohki as well as various other opponents from throughout his career.
+Among those in attendance were Rikidōzan's students, Antonio Inoki, Giant Baba, and Kintarō Ōki, as well as various other opponents from throughout his career.

 Katsushi Murata was later found guilty of manslaughter in October 1964 and served eight years in prison before being released in 1972.
 Murata visited the grave of Rikidōzan every year on December 15 following his release.
 He also called the sons of Rikidōzan and apologised yearly.
-In the years following his release, Murata became a high-ranking member of the Yakuza.
+In the years following his release, Murata became a high-ranking yakuza.
 Murata died on April 9, 2013, from natural causes.

 Family

-One of his sons, Mitsuo Momota, followed his father into the ring in 1970 and still works as a freelancer, but was never able to earn the recognition that once made his father famous, despite winning the World Junior Heavyweight Championship in 1989.
+One of his sons, Mitsuo, followed his father into the ring in 1970 and retired in 2021 at 73, but was never able to earn the recognition that once made his father famous, despite winning the World Junior Heavyweight Championship in 1989.
 Mitsuo's son, Chikara Momota, made his in-ring debut on December 16, 2013, the day after the fiftieth anniversary of the death of his grandfather.
 Rikidōzan's other son, Yoshihiro Momota, was also a pro wrestler.